-Jesus of Nazareth, the man whom Christians consider to be the Messiah (or christos in Greek), was born in Palestine in present-day Israel, probably some time in the year 4 or 5 BCE.
+Jesus of Nazareth, the man whom Christians consider to be the Messiah (or christos in Greek), was born in Palestine in present-day Israel.
+Many biblical scholars today, drawing on the known date of King Herod’s death, assert that Jesus was likely born in 4-5 BCE.
 The events Christians relate of his death by crucifixion and his resurrection would thus be dated to about the year 30 of the Common Era.

 50-60 CE Paul’ s Letters to Churches

 Paul, a Jewish tentmaker, was dramatically converted to the way of Jesus in about 30 CE.
 He preached not only to Jews in synagogues, but also to non-Jews or Gentiles.
 He nurtured small communities of Christians throughout the Mediterranean world.
 His letters to these churches constitute the earliest Christian literature and became part of the New Testament.

 The word “gospel” translates the Greek term used by Mark: euangelion, meaning “good news.”
 The writers of the Gospels were “evangelists” telling the story of the good news of Jesus Christ.
 There were several early Gospels, including the four that came to be part of the New Testament canon.

 150-200 CE Initial Formation of the New Testament Canon